dualslash/The-FAIR-Handbook/_sources/dia2.md

   * The data is processed to meet technical specifications or format that is compatible with the system.

 * Data Ingestion
-  * Finally data is integrated with the backend systems.
+  * Finally the data is integrated with the backend systems.